StanHash/fe6/README.md

 I am not in active need of contributions.
 If you want to contribute to a GBA Fire Emblem decompilation project you may want to consider contributing to fireemblem8u (see below) first (for example: by porting code from fe6 to fe8u).

 If you are still willing to contribute to fe6 specifically, I won't deny you.
-Be warning that I will be quite picky about code quality/style and such.
+Be warned that I will be quite picky about code quality/style and such.

 ## See also